hcs42/timestat/README.markdown

 - `-f ACTIONFILES, --actionfiles ACTIONFILES`: Action files to be used, separated with a colon.
 If not specified, the `ACTIONFILES` environmental variable is used.
-- `--actionfile ACTIONFILE_SUBSTR`: If `--actionfile` is specified, then `ACTION` will be added to the action file whose name contains `ACTIONFILE_SUBSTR`.
+- `-a ACTIONFILE_SUBSTR, --actionfile ACTIONFILE_SUBSTR`: If
+  `--actionfile` is specified, then `ACTION` will be added to the action file whose name contains `ACTIONFILE_SUBSTR`.
 If `--actionfile` is not specified, the first action file will be used.

 Examples: